-Supporters: Colorado Association of Chiefs of Police, Colorado Coalition Against Domestic Violence (CCADV), Colorado Nurses Association, Colorado Organization for Victim Assistance (COVA), County Sheriffs of Colorado, International Association of Forensic Nurses-Colorado Chapter
+This legislation was supported by the Colorado Association of Chiefs of Police, Colorado Coalition Against Domestic Violence (CCADV), Colorado Nurses Association, Colorado Organization for Victim Assistance (COVA), County Sheriffs of Colorado, and the International Association of Forensic Nurses-Colorado Chapter.

-For more information: Karen Moldovan, Colorado Coalition Against Sexual Assault, advocacy@ccasa.org, 303-625-9565 or Annmarie Jensen, Jensen Public Affairs, ai@jensenpublicaffairs.com, 720-999-4765.
+For more information: Karen Moldovan, Director of Advocacy & Policy for the Colorado Coalition Against Sexual Assault: advocacy@ccasa.org, 303-625-9565.